michaellunzer/Home-Assistant-Custom-Component-Fortnite/README.md

 - Your Score Earned Per Match
 - Your Win Ratio

+## Purpose

+This is my first Home-Assistant Custom Component, so it's been a fun learning experience for me contributing to Open Source Software!
+This wouldn't been possible without the help from @xcodinas for building the fortnite-python library and @clyra helping refine my initial script and idea by further developing it towards a more finished product.
+From there I've added some extra tweaks, wrote the documentation, and published it in the Home-Assistant Community Store (HACS).

+## Screenshots
+![fortnite-stats-overview-kills-screenshot-img][overview]
+![fortnite-stats-solo-screenshot-img][solo]
+![fortnite-stats-duo-screenshot-img][duo]
+![fortnite-stats-squads-screenshot-img][squads]

 ## What?

 This repository contains multiple files, here is a overview: